meracan/s3-netcdf/README.md

 Variables need to be stored in a partition group.
 Each partition group has unique variable's dimensions.
 Multiple variables can be stored under the same partition group (if they have the same dimensions).

-The maximum size of partition file is set using the option input `ncSize=1.0`(MB).
-The size is approximative since files are automatically compressed and rounded using `least_significant_digit=3`.
+The maximum size of partition file (umcompressed) is set using the option input `ncSize=1.0`(MB).
+The size is approximative depending on the shape of the array.
+The partional files are automatically compressed (~100 smaller).
+The attribute `least_significant_digit={number}` can be added in the variable object to further reduce file size.
+Remember `f4` and `f8` contains 7 digits 16 digits, respectively.
+S3 http compression (gzip) is not used since partition files are already compressed.

 ##### Input
 The input for creating a master file contains s3 info, metadata, dimensions, partition group, variables, etc.